Get the newsletter.

 How to Make a Hatch Green Chile Cheeseburger

-1. Preheat the broiler and place your chile peppers on a sheet pan.
-No greasing necessary.
+1. Preheat the broiler.
+Place whole Hatch chiles on a sheet pan.

-3. Place the peppers in a paper bag.
-Fold it tightly closed, and let the hot, blistered peppers steam for about 10 minutes.
+3. Transfer to a paper bag, fold closed, and let steam 10 minutes.
 The steam will loosen the skins from the flesh.

 4. Use your fingers or the back of a knife to scrape or peel the skins off.

 5. Split the peppers open.
-Remove the seeds, and slice the peppers as desired
+Scrape out the seeds and discard.
+Dice the peppers.

 Hatch chiles are somewhat spicy, but not too bad.
 The Scoville Scale measures Hatch chiles between 1,500 and 2,500 units—about the same as poblano or Anaheim peppers.
 Comparatively, habañero peppers weigh in at a head-popping, fire-breathing 80,000 to 300,000 units.